HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - updateListentriesTabs_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD and the actual function of the ms.
 - updateListentriesGradesystem_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - setVisibleListentries_ms.php __==finished==__ New filename: "updateVisibleListentries_ms.php" according to new nameconvention based on CRUD
-- getDeletedListentries_ms.php __==finished==__ New filename: "readRemovedListentries_ms.php" according to new nameconvention based on CRUD and the actual function of the ms.
 - updateQuizDeadline_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - updateCourseVersion_sectioned_ms.php __==finished==__ Should keep existing name according to new nameconvention based on CRUD.
 - changeActiveCourseVersion_sectioned_ms.php __==finished==__ New filename: "updateActiveCourseVersion_sectioned_ms.php" according to new nameconvention based on CRUD.